mrsoltys/GEEN1400/Photon/README.md

 You can program the Photon over WiFi, which is a really nice feature... but sometimes you'll want to program it over USB.

+# Particle Variables and Functions
+One really cool thing about the Photon is the ability to use Particle's app to view and change variables.
+Particle currently allows you to view three variable types:

+  * `INT`
+  * `DOUBLE`
+  * `STRING`

+ To make a variable viewable on the cloud, use [`Particle.variable`](https://docs.particle.io/reference/firmware/photon/#particle-variable-) inside your `void setup()` like this:

+    double tempC = 0;

+    void setup(){
+  		Particle.variable("temp", tempC);
+  	}

+You also might want to change a variable from your phone on your photon.
+To do this, use [`Particle.function`](https://docs.particle.io/reference/firmware/photon/#particle-function-)

 # Webhooks

 The photon is capable of sending and recieiving HTTP POST and GET requests without any intermedieraies, but if it gets a big reply, it could overrun the 128 kb RAM on the photon and give you bad data.
 My experience is it's much better to use a server somewhere on the internet to do the GET and POST requests, parse the results, and send just the data you want to your photon.
-This is called a _webhook_.
+This is called using _a webhook_.

 You can set up your own webhook on the [particle console](https://console.particle.io/integrations/); however, I feel this makes the behind the sceens of what's going on a bit of a black box.
 Instead, you can create a webhook from a `.JSON` file: